Hemp – A Nutritious Crop That Stores Carbon

 Our Work

-In the test kitchen at Torsåker Farm, Axfoundation, together with several actors, has investigated which foods hemp seed and hemp seed cake could be used for, and what the possibilities are for utilizing and upgrading these.
-The aim has been to use hemp as a raw material in innovative, sustainable, flavorsome, and healthy food products.
+In the test kitchens at Torsåker Farm, Axfoundation’s chefs and sensory experts, together with several partners, explored potential food applications for hemp seed and hemp seed cake and how these raw materials could be upgraded and utilized.
+The goal has been to develop innovative, sustainable, flavorful, and healthy food products.

-The potential of hemp as a component in materials has also been investigated.
-The stems of the hemp plants from Torsåker Farm have been used in tests at Borås Textile College to evaluate the conditions for using the crop’s fiber.
+Hemp’s potential as a material component has also been explored.
+Stems from hemp grown at Torsåker Farm have been used in tests at the Swedish School of Textiles in Borås to evaluate the conditions for using the crop’s fiber.

-With the hemp project, Axfoundation is aiming to promote the development of more crops that allow farmers to diversify and achieve favorable crop rotation, reduce pesticide use, and increase biodiversity.
+Axfoundation’s aim with the hemp project has been to promote the development of more crops that allow farmers to diversify and achieve favorable crop rotation, reduce pesticide use, and increase biodiversity.

 6 Benefits of the Hemp Crop